 I am a swordsmanship practitioner, instructor, researcher, writer, and also an entrepreneur.
-My mission in life is to restore European martial arts to their rightful place at the heart of our culture.
-Be prepared for earth-shattering revelations regarding the art of swordsmanship, and how it is the single best path through life yet invented.
-Check out my blog, my books, and the syllabus I have developed.
+My mission in life is to restore historical martial arts to their rightful place at the heart of our culture.
+Check out my blog, my books, my courses, and the syllabus I have developed.
 I am also involved in crowd-funding, and you can see my campaigns here.

-I’ve been doing this a long time; a brief overview of my work is here:
+I’ve been doing this a long time; a brief overview of my work is below:

 1994: I founded The Dawn Duellists’ Society with Joe Calise and Paul Macdonald; it is still running today, and many of its members have gone on to found their own groups, such as the Hotspur School of Defence, the Black Boar Swordsmanship School, and others.